Kenny Sansom: Arsenal

 Sansom finally won domestic silverware in 1987, captaining Arsenal to a League Cup final victory over Liverpool at Wembley; Arsenal came from a goal down to win 2–1, with Sansom starting the move which had led to Arsenal's late winner, scored by Charlie Nicholas.

 The following season, Sansom's relationship with his Arsenal manager Graham soured and he was replaced as captain by fledgling defender Tony Adams, who was just 21.
 Sansom did, however, keep his place in the side; although Graham had just signed a long-term replacement in Nigel Winterburn.
-Winterburn was played at right-back rather than on the left for his first season at the club.
-Arsenal reached the League Cup final again in 1987–88, only to lose 3–2 to Luton Town in a dramatic and exciting match.
-Everton away at Goodison Park on 7 May 1988 was the last time Sansom pulled on the red and white shirt.
+Arsenal reached the League Cup final again in 1988, but lost 3–2 to Luton Town in a dramatic and exciting match.
+Sansom's last appearance for Arsenal was against Everton at Goodison Park on 7 May 1988.

 Sansom left Arsenal in December 1988, having not played a first team game at all for the first four months of 1988–89; Graham had signed Lee Dixon and had reshuffled the side, with Dixon playing at right-back and Winterburn on the left, replacing Sansom.
 Sansom had played 394 matches in total for Arsenal, scoring six goals.